 Under US federal law, we are required to report any changes to your enrolment within tight timescales.
 We may be required to complete a Return to Title IV (R2T4) calculation and arrange for any ‘unearned’ loan funds to be returned to the US Department of Education.
 If the unearned funds have been paid to you, you may have to return these.
 However we will inform you of this by email.

-Please read the Return to Title IV Funds Policy (R2T4) 2019/20 for further details.
+Please read the Return of Title IV Funds Policy 2020-21 for further details.